FAQs

 The option agreements ensure that the land will be available to lease subject to the Project being granted development consent.
 These agreements are industry standard and provide landowners with certainty and protection over the use of their land while securing development rights for Lime Down Solar Park.
 The option agreements give Lime Down Solar Park exclusive rights during both the option period and the lease term.

 The agreements set out the duration of the option period when Lime Down Solar Park has sole discretion to decide whether to proceed with taking the lease including conditions under which the option can be exercised and the right to carry out surveys.
-As with any option agreement, landowners during the option period are restricted from entering into similar agreements or granting interests with other parties without Lime Down Solar Park’s consent, and are legally obliged to comply with the terms set out in their agreements.
+As with any option agreement, landowners during the option period are restricted from entering into similar agreements or granting interests with other parties without Lime Down Solar Park’s consent and are legally obliged to comply with the terms set out in their agreements.

 As a responsible developer, throughout the Project development process, our goal is to work collaboratively with landowners, their land agents and other representatives.
 Our aim is to ensure that all parties fully understand the legal process including the benefits and obligations from the legal terms and arrangements.